mikkosyrja/symedit/help/eng/usage.rst

 Statusbar
 ^^^^^^^^^

 Bottom status bar shows mouse coordinates at left and symbol textual representation at right.
-Representation is same as format used for saving symbol to text file.
+Representation is same as format used for saving symbol to text file, but the active item definition is highlighted.